 We tend to receive hundreds of unsolicited emails every day - thank goodness for our "Spam" or "Junk" folders.
 However, some of these do escape our filters and end up in our Inboxes.
-While you may usually ignore emails from unknown senders, some of these can be very intriguing - be it an opportunity to help underprivileged children, an amazing career advancement or the chance to reconnect with a long-lost pal.
-Before you decide to proceed with the conversation, you may want to find out about who the sender is to make sure the authenticity of the sender.
+While you may usually ignore emails from unknown senders, some of these can be very intriguing - be it an opportunity to help underprivileged children, amazing career advancement, or the chance to reconnect with a long-lost pal.
+Before you decide to proceed with the conversation, you may want to find out who the sender is to make sure of the authenticity of the sender.

 With the help of the Internet, you can now perform some researches to know more about the person behind the email address without asking the person directly.
 You can do this even when the only thing you know is his or her email address to uncover the sender's identity.
 Here are our tips and tricks on how you can do this.